timescale/pgai/README.md

 Here's how to get started with pgai:

-* **Everyone**: use pgai in your PostgreSQL database.
+* **Everyone**: Use pgai in your PostgreSQL database.
   * [Installation](#installation)
   * [Provide your API key to pgai](#provide-your-api-key-to-pgai)
   * [Add AI functionality to your database](#usage).
   * [Advanced AI examples using data](./docs/advanced.md)
-* **Extension contributor**: contribute to pgai and improve the project.
+* **Extension contributor**: Contribute to pgai and improve the project.
   * [Build pgai from source in a developer environment](./DEVELOPMENT.md)
+  * See the [Issues tab](https://github.com/timescale/pgai/issues) for a list of feature ideas to contribute.

-**Learn more about pgai** To learn more about pgai and why we built it, read [pgai: Giving PostgreSQL Developers AI Engineering Superpowers](http://www.timescale.com/blog/pgai-giving-postgresql-developers-ai-engineering-superpowers).
+**Learn more about pgai:** To learn more about the pgai extension and why we built it, read this blog post [pgai: Giving PostgreSQL Developers AI Engineering Superpowers](http://www.timescale.com/blog/pgai-giving-postgresql-developers-ai-engineering-superpowers).

 ## pgai Prerequisites